 So it was a little unusual to hear rumours that issue 12 was going to be something on the level of Captain America being shot (Rich Johnston was incorrectly predicting the specifics back in February).
 What could be happening in Buffy that would be so huge?

 As everyone now knows, the big ‘shock’ was the reveal of Buffy having sex with Satsu, one of the new Slayers, whose ‘true love’ kiss revived Buffy in an early issue and whose infatuation with Buffy was the basis of the previous issue.
 My first response was, ‘Really?
-Is this the big thing they’ve been pimping?’
-I’m either getting old or I’m extremely cynical, but I didn’t think it warranted the build up, or the reaction (the story was picked up in newspapers and television websites (via Blog@Newsarama), there was the blog response, and there was even an interview with Joss to discuss it).
+Is this the big thing they’ve been promoting?’
+I’m either getting old or I’m extremely cynical, but I didn’t think it warranted the build-up, or the reaction (the story was picked up in newspapers and television websites, there was the blog response, and there was even interviews with Joss to discuss it).

 I disagree with Greg’s extreme interpretation of these events in his review (PS, you’re not a moron, Greg), although I can understand his viewpoint – I genuinely believe that this event can create an interesting chain reaction that will affect the characters and the way they interact, and I believe that this was done for a good story reason.
 I can’t imagine it would have happened on the television show if it was still on our screen – Sarah Michelle Gellar would have nixed that one straight away – but that is one of the reasons why the comic is a great medium for the Buffy concept, allowing Joss to take it in new directions.
 I don’t think it was done for titillation purposes (we don’t see the titillation, for a start) and I have confidence in the storytelling capabilities of the creators to take the book into narratively interesting directions.